ninjasource/nrf5340-app-hal-example/README.md

 $ cargo install probe-run
 ```

-If probe-run fails (e.g. `Error: A core architecture specific error occured`), run this to prepare the nrf5340 to be flashed:
+If probe-run fails (e.g. `Error: A core architecture specific error occurred`), run this to prepare the nrf5340 to be flashed:
 https://github.com/diondokter/nRF53-recovery
 It needs to be run every time the nRF5340 is power cycled it seems.
 At least until probe-run is fixed at some point in the future.